 Tips and tricks

-- The strawberries slowly release their juices as they cook.
+Not enough liquid? - The strawberries slowly release their juices as they cook.
 The cornstarch works with the juices in the pan to create a thick, glaze-like sauce.
+Strawberry juiciness can vary depending on the season, so you may find it necessary to add a small amount of water to the pan.
+I'd suggest starting with 1-2 tablespoons and add more as needed.

-Strawberry topping can be frozen for up to six months in a tightly sealed, freezer safe container.
-To thaw, transfer to the refrigerator and allow to set overnight.
+It also freezes well for up to six months in a tightly sealed, freezer safe container.
+To thaw, transfer to the refrigerator and allow to thaw overnight.

 Recommended